-- Wednesdays: 6:30am at Victor’s Celtic Coffee Company 7993 Gilman Street, Redmond WA 98052
+Wednesdays: 6:30am at Victor’s Celtic Coffee Company, 7993 Gilman Street, Redmond, WA 98052

-For more information, contact Ryan Heck (email@example.com) for details.
+For more information, contact John (firstname.lastname@example.org).

 At the Redeemer Men’s Retreat men of all ages – young and old – gather in the beauty of God’s creation to relax with great food, fun, and worship.

-And, of course, we will have time for worship, and heart to heart talks as men, and committing ourselves afresh and anew to follow Jesus and fight for mercy and justice, and our marriages and families.
+For fun, there are sporting activities and games like chess and programming contests.
+And, of course, there is time for worship, and heart to heart talks as men, and committing ourselves afresh and anew to follow Jesus and fight for mercy and justice, and our marriages and families.